The Number One Thing That Gets Me Through Parenting

 I worry so much about the choices I make for my children and I know for certain that I’m far far from perfect.

-But they do know I’m doing my best, and they know their dad is too.
+But they do know that I’m doing my best, and they know their dad is too.

-Pressure always feels uncomfortable and sometimes hurts, but the outcome is almost always glorious.
+The pressure from moving forward feels uncomfortable and sometimes hurts, but the outcome is always glorious.

-So what it is that gets me through parenting is honesty.
+What it is that gets me through parenting and life in general, is honesty.